Interview with author Polly Richards

 Q7.
 On what platforms can readers buy your books?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘From Trauma to Triumph and What Lies Between’?
+Tell us about the process of coming up with the book cover and the title ‘Helena Flinn & the Secrets of the Night’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?